-- Very bad dizziness.
+- Very bad dizziness or passing out.

-- Some people have done certain tasks or actions while they were not fully awake like driving, making and eating food, and having sex.
+- Some people have done certain tasks or actions while they were not fully awake like driving, and making and eating food.
 Most of the time, people do not remember doing these things.
-Tell your doctor if this happens to you.
+Tell the doctor if this happens to your child.

 - Feeling sleepy the next day.